C

 CANAL

-First postage stamp issued: 1904 Stamp
+ZONE First postage stamp issued: 1904.
+Country

-by: N/A. No longer a stamp issuing country.
 Isthmian Canal Commission Press, [Where?].

 First